pingmepi/custom-t-shirt-hub/docs/PRD.md

  Step-by-step question flow with one question shown at a time and a progress bar

- If the user is not logged in at this time, then a pop-up for sign-in should be shown to the user so they can view the generated design.
+ If the user is not logged in at this time, then a pop-up for sign-up should be shown.

+ as V1, keep the signup/signin flow simpla:
+ - user enters email and password
+ - if the details already exist in the database, the user has successfully logged in
+ - if details do not exist, throw error "incorrect username/password"
+ - highlight "signup instead" button
+ - if the user clicks on signup, reload the page and take user details to create a new user.
+ - details required in the signup form are name, email, and password
+ - once the user completes the signup flow, redirect them to login again

  Once the user logs in, the created design in the previous step should be available in the landing page for the user.